selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## NAME

 **Description:**
-The name of the rock type or sample.
-This is pulled directly from the SOURCE publication and follows whatever convention is established by the authors.
+A textual name of the rock unit or simplified type of rock.
+Where possible the formally defined and published stratigraphic name is adopted, however many units have been named informally or only classified by lithology.
+NAME is generally pulled from the SOURCE publication and follows whatever convention is established by the authors.

 **Source of Values:**
 Copied from publication listed in SOURCE

 **Value Format:**
-Determined by publication authors
+Determined by original publication authors

 **Metadata Link:**
 blank